Zen the Intergalactic Ninja: Publication history

-Zen has been depicted by many well-known comics artists, including Paul Pelletier, Mike Mignola, and Sam Keith, as well as silver age artists Ross Andru and Mike Esposito.
+Zen has been depicted by many well-known comics artists, including Paul Pelletier, Mike Mignola, and Sam Kieth, as well as silver age artists Ross Andru and Mike Esposito.
 Other artists who have drawn Zen include Jae Lee, Frank Brunner, and Bill Maus.
 The first appearance of Zen's new look was in Entity Comic's Zen #0, published in 1993, which was written and drawn by Bill Maus.
 The characters look and design was also updated by Bill Maus from the kid-friendly Archie Comics look to the more modern comics version that you see today and from every other artist since.
 Dramatic sales on the book kept Bill Maus on the series for multiple issues afterwards, including his run on Alternity, The Hunted, Starquest and Young Zen.

 Alien Hero is a collection of novellas and short stories about Zen, written by Steve Stern.
-Zen has also appeared in magazines as varied as Mixx, published by Tokyopop, and Heavy metal.
+Zen has also appeared in magazines as varied as Mixx, published by Tokyopop, and Heavy Metal.

 In 2008, a new series of Zen trade paperbacks was to be launched by publisher Devil's Due.
 In addition, Devil's Due has announced an all-new continuing Zen comic-book series, written by fan favorite Joe Casey and illustrated by Joe Abraham.
 Devil's Due published only the first book in limited amounts.
 When the creators refused to surrender shares in their IP, Devil's Due discontinued the project.
 First Comics stepped up in 2010 publishing a full immersion 3D comic.
 Artist/creator Dan Cote retro-fitted his Earth day annual original pen and ink book into anaglyph 3D (red/blue, readable only with anaglyph red/blue glasses).
 First comics published "the best of zen" in 2012.
-A compilation of stories including full color version of book 1, (originally published in airbrushed black and white), and ending with a short story never before published in the current digital rendering style Cote devised using a combination of 80% adobe illustrator and 20% photoshop.
+A compilation of stories including full color version of book 1, (originally published in airbrushed black and white), and ending with a short story never before published in the current digital rendering style Cote devised using a combination of 80% Adobe Illustrator and 20% Photoshop.
 Sandwiched in between are stories by noted contributors throughout Zen's publishing history.

 Fictional character biography

 Zen is a native of the planet Baltoon, where he was raised in a test tube as part of a genetic experiment.
 When the scientists in charge decided the test was a failure, they scheduled the infant Zen for termination.
 He was saved by Teslah, a scientist on the project, who fired the infant into space in a transport pod.
 Zen landed in the Om system, where he was found by the mysterious Masters of Om.
 They raised him as an acolyte, and trained him in the martial arts.
-Once grown, Zen becomes one of the finest martial artists the Omnians had known.
+Once grown, Zen became one of the finest martial artists the Omnians had known.
 Zen uses his skill as a mercenary, hiring himself out to the highest bidder.